ApiRTC/ApiRTC-LWC-Salesforce/README.md

 - record the conversation and access to the associated media files

 Other apiRTC feature can also be implemented based on this tutorial.

+Our sample is based on the "Hello World" Lightning Web Component creation in a scratch orgs that you can find [here](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.get_started_sfdx_hello_world).

+You can use this reference to understand how to start your Salesforce development environment until the "Create a Lightning Web Component" step.

+Then you will then find here the different necessary steps to start and allow apiRTC to run in Salesforce and use our LWC code sample.

 ## Steps to allow apiRTC to run in your Salesforce environment